esheldon/kmeans_radec/README.md

 import kmeans_radec
 from kmeans_radec import KMeans, kmeans_sample

-# first lets to an easy example, letting the code generate
+# first lets try an easy example, letting the code generate
 # an initial set of guesses for the centers

-# our data X has shape [Npoints, ra, dec]

 # find 40 centers
 ncen = 40

+# the data X has shape [Npoints, ra, dec]
 km = kmeans_sample(X, ncen, maxiter=100, tol=1.0e-5)

-# we got back a KMeans object.
+# we got back a KMeans object:

 # the centers found by the algorithm
 print("found centers:",km.centers)

 # did we converge?
-print("converged:?",self.converged)
+print("converged?",self.converged)

 # the index to the nearest center for each point in X
 print("labels size:",km.labels.size)